Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Test of dimensional reduction

-where $\boldsymbol{r}$ represents the 2D coordinates, and $\tau$ is a parameter governing the relaxation timescale.
-The thermal noise satisfies
+where $\boldsymbol{r}$ represents the 2D coordinates.
+Here, we have introduced a control parameter $\tau$, which is related to the relaxation timescale.
+The thermal noise $\xi_i(\boldsymbol{r}, t)$ satisfies

 In this context, the temperature $T_\mathrm{2D}$ should not be confused with $T$ in Eq.~\eqref{thermal_noise_xi}, which is set to zero when simulating the 3D DRFXYM.
 From Eq.~\eqref{steady_state_equation_2}, the dimensional reduction conjecture predicts that snapshots of the 3D DRFXYM with a driving velocity $v$ are equivalent to space-time trajectories of the 2D XY model when $\tau=v$.
-By numerically integrating Eq.~\eqref{2D_XY_dynamics}, we generate space-time trajectories of spin configuration of the 2D XY model in thermal equilibrium.
+It is important to note that the timescale parameter $\tau$ does not influence the thermal equilibrium of the 2D XY model.
+Instead of the continuous model given by Eq.~\eqref{2D_XY_dynamics}, it is convenient to use the conventional XY model on a square lattice.
+Its time evolution is described by